fableh/azubi_train_2018/exercise1/README.md

-### Excercise 1 - Create the Device via SAP IoT Service
+### Excercise 1 - Create ans connect the Raspberry PI to SAP IoT Service and send your 1st data stream

 #### Create the Device